 There really was a creepy fifth housemate lurking in cult British TV show The Young Ones.Peter Farquhar, Business Insider UK, 18th June 2016

 In many ways the antithesis of BBC2's traditional "highbrow" output, The Young Ones' anarchic approach to comedy was an instant cult hit with younger audiences.
 It set the tone for the age of "alternative" comedy that still dominates today.
 The premise - four students who live in a bedsit - was traditional, but its structure, which included fragmented and often surreal storylines, random asides, the trashing of the set and sudden cuts to hamsters singing in a fridge, was energetic, punky and pioneering.
 Written (mostly) by Ben Elton and starring Adrian Edmondson (Vyvyan), Rik Mayall (Rick), Nigel Planer (Neil) and Christopher Ryan (Mick) - it also featured Alexei Sayle as landlord Mr Balowski.

 Since light entertainment programmes were allocated bigger budgets than sitcoms, it was decided every episode would also feature a band.
 These bands - which included Dexy's Midnight Runners, and Madness - would perform songs which had no relevance to the plot.

-Memorable scenes include Footlights versus Scumbag College in University Challenge; Vyvyan's head being cut off and then rolling along a train track still speaking; as well as the last shot of them all toppling over a cliff in a stolen double-decker bus.Dani Garavelli, Scotland on Sunday, 13th April 2014
+Memorable scenes include Footlights versus Scumbag College in University Challenge; Vyvyan's head being cut off and then rolling along a train track still speaking; as well as the last shot of them all toppling over a cliff in a stolen double-decker bus.Dani Garavelli, The Scotsman, 13th April 2014